-L ī l ā (the cosmic play) is a Site Specific/Dance/Live Music/Visual theatre performance piece for mix audience inspired by Balinese Dance Theatre Rituals.
+L ī l ā (the cosmic play) is a Site Specific/Dance/Live Music/Visual theatre performance piece for mix audience inspired by Balinese Dance Theatre Rituals devised by Monica and Marion.
 L ī l ā means the cosmic play in ancient Indonesian; it is the name of the ritual evoking the universal existence of each of our lives.
-The performance enounces the sense of divine in our life.
+The performance invites the sense of divine in our life.
 It is a journey between cultures and faraway places as an inner journey and addresses the issue of migration between different cultures and different realms.

 It is a mysterious journey through ancient cultures and modern days.
 The dance, the visuals and the music want encourage the audience to connect with the experience of divine presences and magical playfulness.